 We intend to use the proceeds of the Issue, after meeting the expenditures of and related to the Issue, for our various financing activities including lending, subject to applicable statutory and/or regulatory requirements, and for general corporate purposes including repayment of our existing loans and for our capital expenditure and working capital requirements.
-The Unsecured NCDs will be in the nature of Subordinated Debt and will be eligible for Tier II capital and accordingly will be utilised in accordance with statutory and regulatory requirements including requirements of RBI.
 For further details, see the section titled "Objects of the Issue" at page 53 of this Shelf Prospectus.
 The fund requirement and deployment is based on internal management estimates and has not been appraised by any bank or financial institution.
 The management will have significant flexibility in applying the proceeds received by us from the Issue.
 Further, as per the provisions of the SEBI Debt Regulations, we are not required to appoint a monitoring agency and therefore no monitoring agency has been appointed for the Issue.